Santalum acuminatum: Propagation and pests

 Inadequate knowledge of the plant's ecology led to many early failures in the cultivation of this species.
 Commercial trials and propagation by enthusiasts have attempted to reproduce the circumstances of its native habitat; well-drained soil, germination techniques, and selection of appropriate hosts have been more successful.
 Germinating the seed has been more successful, up to 35% when it is laid aside for 12 – 18 months.
 Growers laying seeds into mulch, obtained from host plants, report a high rate of success.
+Dormancy can alternatively be broken with the use of Gibberellins, providing greater than 80% germination rates, particularly if paired with good horticultural practice.
 Cultivation of this plant has faced other obstacles; for example, the species is susceptible to a number of pests and fungal diseases.

 The research and development of domestication of the species was first undertaken by Brian Powell, at a property in Quorn, South Australia.
 The successful plants in this trial are classed as "Significant Trees" by the state's National Trust.
 This venture came to be supported by the CSIRO, in the 1970s, eventually becoming part of the research body's Sustainable Ecosystems division.

 The development of horticultural practice for the establishment of commercial orchards is being researched by a number of projects.
 Research and trials were undertaken in South Australia by grafting Frahn's Paringa Gem onto seedling rootstock; this is how the cultivar is propagated in orchards, and the first sale of the variety was in 1997.

 Host plants are needed in the establishment of an orchard; the species selected for this purpose impart factors affecting growth, resistance to infestation, and the harvest.
 The study of Melia azedarach (white cedar) as a host to this species revealed that S. acuminatum acquired insecticidal compounds that increased its resistance to the quandong moth.
 Researchers then determined that neurotoxins found in the host plant, and other substances harmful to mammals, can pass into the harvested fruit.